 Before your sake tasting session begins, embark on a tour of the traditional townhouse or modern brewery (depending on your selection).
 You'll see the tools used in sake production, hear about sake history in Kyoto and learn the secrets to making this traditional Japanese drink – still popular at Japanese festivals, ceremonies and rituals today.

 Then, take a seat and enjoy your sake tasting!
 You’ll sample several types of sake with different alcohol content.
 As you sip each small cup, your guide will describe the special combination of water, malt, yeast and rice that creates each distinctive aroma and flavor, ranging from sweet to dry.

 Your sake tasting and tour concludes at the brewery or museum, and your guide can help you secure a taxi to your next destination.

 Option 1: Horino Memorial Museum

 This former sake brewery, housed in the prior home of the Horino family, produced one of the highest quality sake brands in Japan.
 There is an exhibit of sake brewing tools, a demonstration of different ways of brewing sake, and an area for making sake with your own label.
-Your tasting includes 3 or 4 different types of sake.
+Your tasting includes several different types of sake.

 Option 2: Matsui Shuzo